AI-generated Key Takeaways

-Calculates the number of one-bits in the 64-bit two's complement binary representation of the input.
+Determines the quantity of one-bits (or set bits) present in the binary representation of a number.

 Usage | Returns |